-In February of 2010, I was diagnosed with a bunch of autoimmune disorders LP, OLP, and LPP and it took me over a year to get my initial symptoms under control and to start the healing process.
+I was diagnosed in February of 2010 and it took me over a year to get my initial symptoms under control and to start the healing process.
 All these years I have been researching, learning, trying and experimenting on myself.
-I was leading an active healing lifestyle, constantly in search for potent ways to heal and to grow stronger and healthier as I age.
+I was leading an active healing lifestyle, constantly in a search for better ways to heal and to grow stronger and healthier as I age.

 For dinner, it may be a stew, chili (no beans) or a roasted lamb with Brussel sprouts over cauliflower “mashed potatoes” (substitute for real mashed potatoes), meatballs are really good with it also.
 I may have steamed broccoli, steamed asparagus, and zucchini, with some fish.

 My treat is chocolate, plantain chips or home-made coconut cream mousse.
 For snack when traveling I have sugar-free grass-fed beef jerky or beef sticks.
 But because I upped my fat intake I don’t really crave anything anymore, not even at “that time of the month”.

 To summarize here are the benefits I have noticed: (and for the record, I am 44 years old now)